Creepsy/parser_generator/README.md

       f:number <ADD> s:number -> addition(f, s);
       ```

-    A rule has to return a user defined type, so it is not possible to return vectors or tokens.
+    A rule has to return a user defined type, so it is not possible to return lists or tokens.

 ## Using the parser generator to create a parser
 1. ### Creating a parser